Did you know that during the pandemic, retail e-commerce sales increased 61.4% during the holiday season compared to pre-pandemic levels?

 To ensure all your product descriptions are up to date, it's crucial to do inventory management in a centralized way.
 You can create a single source of truth for your products using a PIM system, and update all product descriptions in bulk.
 This way, the team can save time and resources and avoid unnecessary errors in product content.

-Check what questions you should ask during a PIM demo.
+Check what questions you should ask during a PIM demo, so you can discover which vendor can provide the services that best fit your business goals.

 Entice your customers